CS 292C: String Analysis

 CS 292F: Foundations of Data Science

-This is new gradaute-level course on mathematical foundations of data science, based on the forthcoming book Foundations of Data Science by Avrim Blum, John Hopcroft and Ravi Kannan.
-The current draft of the book is available at http://www.cs.cornell.edu/jeh/book2016June9.pdf
+This is new graduate-level course on mathematical foundations of data science, based on the forthcoming book Foundations of Data Science by Avrim Blum, John Hopcroft and Ravi Kannan.
+The current draft of the book is available at http://www.cs.cornell.edu/jeh/

-The course will primarily focus on the following topics:
+The course will primarily focus on a number of fundamental topics including

 Matrix methods